chadfurman/chadfurman.github.io/_posts/2015-10-14-features-with-value-bdd.markdown

 4. Identify features which enable the behavior and assess the value/complexity of each
 5. Write feature specifications with examples to remove ambiguity

-Interesting to point out that we won't actually talk about programming directly in this article.
+Interesting to point out that we barely talk about programming directly in this article.
 Also interesting: these [slides on BDD](https://prezi.com/_apkxraabzzz/bdd/)

 ---------------